 In the flurry of activity and executive action now taking place in the United Sates following the installation of its new administration, an online publication called the Privacy in our Digital Lives: Protecting Individuals and Promoting Innovation report was removed from the White House website, and replaced with a smiling photo of the new administration leaders and a sign- up form to get government information in exchange for personal information.

-As the international rate of personal, business and government data collection and transmission steadily increases, the omnipresent, and to some, omniscient nature of the beast is a threat to individuals, companies, economies and the Internet itself.
+As the international rate of personal, business and government data collection steadily increases, the omnipresent, and to some, omniscient nature of the beast is a threat to individuals, companies, economies and the Internet itself.

 What’s more, as described during a speaker’s panel presentation staged by the Information and Privacy Commissioner of Ontario in recognition of Data Privacy Day called Government and Big Data: Privacy Risks and Solutions, data protection is much more than a technical or even legal issue now.